kikhiam/kikhia_et_al_2025/README.md

 * The code smooth_tiles_predictions.py is licensed under an MIT license.
 See more information in the code.
 * The codes for training the U-Net model and applying it contain elements adapted from other authors and published under MIT license.
 See more information in the code files.

+# Citation
+This repository accompanies a paper currently in preparation.
+See the repository’s latest version for updated references.

 # Author
 Majed Kikhia, Charité – Universitätsmedizin Berlin, Department of Experimental Neurology
 Codes adapted from other authors are indicated within the code files.